Chapter 40 : Sugarcoat

 “What about Freddy?”
 I whispered, fear shadowing my voice.

 “What about Aidan?
 What about Dom?”
-Potter countered as he stood up, dusting himself off.
-His left eyebrow quirked upwards.
-“They’re just as bad.
-And just as prone to doing something stupid or possibly illegal right now.”
+Potter countered, one pointed eyebrow raised.
+“They’re just as emotionally compromised as he is right now.
+And just as prone to doing something stupid.”

-I swallowed hard, rubbing my hands across my face.
+I swallowed hard, rubbing my hands slowly down my face.
 As much as I hated to admit it, Potter wasn’t entirely wrong.
-Dom and Aidan were so wrapped up in their own problems, they’d be of no help to the Freddy issue.
-In fact, the best we could hope of them right now was to not do something risky that would land them in Vespertine’s office.
+Dom and Aidan were so wrapped up in their own problems, they’d be of no help with the Freddy issue.
+In fact, the best we could hope from them right now was that they didn't act out and somehow land in Vespertine’s office.
 If we managed to get through the day with only one expulsion, I'd consider it a success.

 “Potter?”
-My voice sounded strangely meek to my own ears.
-I couldn’t bring myself to face him, instead staring at the glittering flecks of dust drifting through the sleepy air.
+My voice sounded strangely meek, even to my own ears.
+I couldn’t bring myself to lift my face to meet his gaze, so instead I dedicated my attention to staring at the glittering flecks of dust drifting through the drowsy air.

-He turned.
+"Yeah?"
+He turned to face me head-on.
 There was no snark in his face, no condescension.
 He actually looked mildly interested in what I had to say.

-“Why are all our friends so fucked up?”
+“Why are we friends with crazy people?”
 I asked, matter-of-fact.
-It was a genuine question, and I stared into Potter’s indecipherable face, looking for an answer.
+It was a genuine question, and I glanced up to search Potter’s indecipherable face for an answer.

-I cast a glance over my shoulder at Freddy.
-Still no signs of life.
-His head was inside his hands, his mind somewhere far away.
+I casted a glance over my shoulder at Freddy — still no sign of life.
+His head was in his hands, his mind somewhere far away, somewhere unreachable.

-It was finally starting to hit me, how everything had just collapsed all at once.
+It was finally starting to hit me, how spectacularly and rapidly everything had just collapsed.
 Aidan was gone.
 Dom was gone.
 Evelyn was gone.
 Freddy was going.
-It was kind of impressive, how epically we had managed to destroy ourselves - and so fast, too.
-I bet we just set a record for that: Time it takes for a metaphorical friendship cookie to metaphorically crumble.
+It was kind of impressive, how epically we had managed to destroy ourselves in so short a time.
+In just one quick day, our metaphorically cookie of friendship had metaphorically crumbled.

-“You couldn’t have done anything, you know,” Potter said lowly, bright eyes refusing to betray any hint of feeling, any indication of what he might be thinking.
+“You couldn’t have done anything, you know,” Potter said lowly, ever the practical one.
+His bright eyes refused to betray any hint of feeling, any indication of what he might be thinking.
 “Everything would have played out like this anyway.”

-“Not if you’d just helped in the first place.”
-I couldn’t help it - I snapped back.
+“Not if you’d just helped in the first place," I grumbled, unable to help myself.
+I was at my breaking point right now.
 “How can you be so calm?
 Do you not care at all?”

-Frustration seemed to flash across Potter’s face.
-It looked like he was about to open his mouth to say something, to argue, but then I guess he thought better of it.
-Just as well — our ‘Designated Bickering Couple’ role in the group had been replaced by Aidan and Dom.
+Frustration flickered across Potter’s face.
+For a moment, it seemed like he would open his mouth to say something condescending, to entangle us in another argument.
+But then I guess he thought better of it as he snapped his mouth shut and turned away.
+Just as well — our ‘Designated Bickering Couple’ role in the group had been usurped by Dom and Aidan.